The dual action polisher is often referred to as a “DA”. “DA” is simply an acronym for “Dual Action” and is much quicker and easier to say.

 A Dual Action polisher is one of many ways to polish your vehicle.
 You can use your hand or one of the various machine polishers.

-Many people are scared of taking the leap towards a machine polisher because it adds a level of confusion and increases the margin for error.
+Many people are scared of taking the leap toward a machine polisher because it adds a level of confusion and increases the margin for error.

-It’s true that unleashing a polishing machine on your paint using incorrect techniques can result in horror stories, but, it’s rare.
+Unleashing a polishing machine on your paint using incorrect techniques can indeed result in horror stories, but, it’s rare.

-As a beginner you should know that there are 3 different polishing machines that are commonly used in the detailing world.
+As a beginner, you should know that 3 different polishing machines are commonly used in the detailing world.
 They are Rotary, Dual-Action, and Random Orbital.

 Most of the horror stories that you’ve heard probably come from someone that was using a rotary polisher.
 Rotary polishers need more attention and I recommend that only professionals use them.